kimkimani/guruspedia/content/articles/how-to-setup-internationalization-in-reactjs-using-react-18next/index.md

 }
 ```

-### Setting up i18next
+### Setting up react-i18next in React App

 To use react-i18next, you first need to initialize i18next for your project.
 This involves creating an instance of the i18next library and configuring it with react-i18next for your React app translations.

 Navigate to your project `src` directory and create an `i18n.js`.
-The below code shows how to initialize i18next with react-i18next.
+The below code shows how to initialize i18next with react-i18next exmaples.

 ```js
 import i18n from "i18next";